Drew Waters Player Props: Royals vs. Guardians

-Drew Waters -- with a slugging percentage of .429 in his past 10 games, including three extra-base hits -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Gavin Williams on the mound, on June 27 at 8:10 PM ET.
+Drew Waters -- with a slugging percentage of .429 in his past 10 games, including three extra-base hits -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Logan Allen on the mound, on June 28 at 8:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rays.
+He had a hitless performance in his previous game (0-for-3) against the Guardians.

 Drew Waters Game Info & Props vs. the Guardians